shivaylamba/developer.adobe.com/docs/ROLLOUT.md

 ## Rollout Phases

-### Phase 1: Everything still looks the same and developers.adobe.com is live
+### Phase 1: Everything still looks the same and developer.adobe.com is live

 The existing site will be served though a Helix proxy strain, so that no visible changes have been made to the site, but Helix has the ability to manage the site.
-The existing site will be available on https://adobe.io as before, but now https://developers.adobe.com will direct traffic through helix.
+The existing site will be available on https://adobe.io as before, but now https://developer.adobe.com will proxy traffic through helix.

 #### Prerequisites